hitokiri-mata/katacoda-courses/kubernetes-serverless/camel-k/step10.md

-# Removing Camel-K, Knative, Istio and your Functions #
+# Removing Camel K, Knative, Istio and your Functions #

 All control plane components can be cleaned up with: